JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

    - You can use Choc V1 switches with or without a switch plate.
 It's purely optional.
 I prefer not to use a switch plate because it makes swapping out choc switches far more difficult, and doesn't add enough stability to warrant the trade-off.
 There is not yet a switchplate for this variant.
    - There is no bottom plate to minimize thickness.

 The Sofle Choc MX was designed by [Ryan Neff](https://github.com/JellyTitan) based on the excellent Sofle Choc designed by [Brian Low](https://github.com/brianlow) that is based on the fantastic Sofle RGB by [Dane Evans](https://github.com/DaneEvans) which was based on the original Sofle v2 by [Josef Adamčík](https://github.com/josefadamcik).
+The Choc V2 footprints came from the well-regarded foostan [kbd library](https://github.com/foostan/kbd).
+(The choc V2 footprint specs are loosy-goosey - foostan version is really dialed in).*

 ## Updated Build Guide and Kits